codemagic-ci-cd/codemagic-docs/content/yaml/templates.md

 `scripts:` Contains the scripts and commands to be run during the build.
 This is where you can specify the commands to test, build and code sign your project.

+Following templates provide `scripts:` lines to perform different operations.

 ### Android builds

 For gradle codesigning configuration refer to the [documentation](https://docs.codemagic.io/code-signing/android-code-signing/#preparing-your-flutter-project-for-code-signing).
+The following templates show codesigning using `key.properties`.

-#### Default debug codesigning:
+#### Build apk with default debug code signing:

     - |
       # set up debug key.properties